 I don't have many wraps in my recipe book, as they tend to center around last resorts.
 However, this combination of ingredients transforms the dish.
-Somehow, roasted sweet potatoes and pesto go really well together, hitting both savory and sweet spots.
+Roasted sweet potatoes and herby pesto go really well together, hitting both savory and sweet spots.
 Caramelized onions don't hurt, either, and a little cheese makes the whole thing worth heating.

 These sweet potato wraps just might be the ultimate make-ahead lunch.
 I made them yesterday, ate my second one today, and I cannot wait to grab another one for lunch tomorrow.
 I don't think I've ever been this excited about lunch.
 Ever.